Vin Scully hospitalized after fall at his home and is 'resting comfortably,' Dodgers say

 Scully spent 67 seasons as the Dodgers' broadcaster, retiring after the 2016 season.

-Vin Scully hospitalized after fall at his home and is 'resting comfortably,' Dodgers say
+Vin Scully took a fall in his home on Tuesday afternoon.
+He is hospitalized and is resting comfortably.— Los Angeles Dodgers (@Dodgers) April 23, 2020

+Vin says, “I won’t be doing anymore headfirst sliding, I never liked it.”